denkristoffer/filmbuff/README.md

     imdb = FilmBuff::IMDb.new({ ssl: false })

-`locale` and `legacy_mode` can also be set in this a hash, but these options can also be changed when necessary during runtime by changing the instance variables value.
+`locale` can also be set in this a hash, but this options can also be changed as necessary during runtime by changing the instance variable value.

-`legacy_mode` offers functionality similar to Film Buff 0.1.x by returning a single object when searching for a movie by title.

-    imdb.legacy_mode = true
-    movie.find_by_title('The Wizard of Oz')

-    movie.title => "The Wizard of Oz"
-    movie.rating => 8.3
-    movie.genres => ["Adventure", Family", "Fantasy", "Musical"]

 #### Locales